vsingerxiaoice-rwkv/xiaoicesing-io/docs/README-SVS-onnx.md

 ### 0. Environment Preparation

+**<font color='red'> Important:</font>** Due to the complexity of the model and inference procedure, these scripts are only compatible with **PyTorch 1.8**.
+We apologize for any inconvenience caused; we will try to address this issue in the future.

 Run with the command to install extra requirements for exporting the model to ONNX format.

 ```bash